Tamil Nadu students score lowest in basic numeracy; Assam, Gujarat next: NCERT study | Education

 - India

-Tamil Nadu has the highest number of students lacking basic numeracy skills followed by Jammu and Kashmir, Assam, and Gujarat, according to a NCERT study.
+Tamil Nadu has the highest number of students lacking basic numeracy skills followed by Jammu and Kashmir, Assam, and Gujarat, according to a study by the NCERT.

-At least 37 per cent students of Class 3 are in the category that says “learners have limited knowledge and skills and they can partially complete basic grade-level tasks”.
+At least 37 per cent students of class 3 are in the category that says “learners have limited knowledge and skills and they can partially complete basic grade-level tasks”, it said.

 Forty-two per cent of the children studying in Tamil lack basic reading skills with a boy reading 16 words per minute correctly against girls' 18, on average.